checkout/checkout-php-library/README.md

 include 'release/v1.0//autoload.php'
 use  com\checkout;
 $apiClient = new ApiClient('sk_CC937715-4F68-4306-BCBE-640B249A4D50');
+//create an instance of a token service
 $tokenService = $apiClient->tokenService();
+//initializing the request models
 $tokenPayload = new ApiServices\Tokens\RequestModels\PaymentTokenCreate();
 $metaData = array('key'=>'value');
 $product = new ApiServices\SharedModels\Product();
+//initializing the Address model to be use by the PaymentTokenCreate model
 $shippingDetails = new ApiServices\SharedModels\Address();
+//initializing the Phone model to be use by the Address model
 $phone = new  ApiServices\SharedModels\Phone();

 $product->setName('A4 office paper');